-Following are some of the key features (advantages) that TMDS361 provides to the overall sink-side system (HDTV).
+Following are some of the key features (advantages) that TMDS261 provides to the overall sink-side system (HDTV).

-- 3x1 switch that supports TMDS data rates up to 3 Gbps on all three input ports. - ESD: Built-in support for high ESD protection (up to 10 kV on the HDMI source side).
-The HDMI source-side pins on the TMDS361 are connected via the HDMI/DVI exterior connectors and cable to the HDMI/DVI sources (e.g., DVD player).
+- 2x1 switch that supports TMDS data rates up to 3 Gbps on all two input ports. - ESD: Built-in support for high ESD protection (up to 10 kV on the HDMI source side).
+The HDMI source-side pins on the TMDS261 are connected via the HDMI/DVI exterior connectors and cable to the HDMI/DVI sources (e.g., DVD player).
 In TV applications, it can be expected that the source side may be subjected to higher ESD stresses compared to the sink side that is connected internally to the HDMI receiver. - Adaptive equalization: The built-in adaptive equalization support compensates for intersymbol interference [ISI] loss of up to 20 dB, which represents a typical 20-m HDMI/DVI cable at 3 Gbps.
 Adaptive equalization adjusts the equalization gain automatically, based on the cable length and the incoming TMDS data rate. - TMDS clock-detect circuitry: This feature provides an automatic power-management feature and also ensures that the TMDS output port is turned on only if there is a valid TMDS input signal.
 TMDS clock-detect feature can be by-passed in I2C Mode, See Table 10 and Table 11.
-It is recommended that TMDS361 is used in this default mode during normal functional operation where clock detect circuit is enabled.
-However for HDMI compliance testing (TMDS Termination Voltage Test) Clock detect feature can be bypassed. - DDC I2C buffer: This feature provides isolation on the source side and sink side DDC I2C capacitance, thus helping the sink system to pass system-level compliance. - Robust TMDS receive stage: This feature ensures that the TMDS361 can work with TMDS input signals having common-mode voltage levels that can be either compliant or non-compliant with HDMI/DVI specifications. - VSadj: This feature adjusts the TMDS output swing and can help the sink system to tune the output TMDS swing of the TMDS361 (if needed) based on the system requirements. - GPIO or local I2C interface to control the device features - TMDS output edge-rate control: This feature adjusts the TMDS361 TMDS output rise and fall times.
+It is recommended to enable TMDS clock-detect circuitry during normal operation.
+However, for HDMI compliance testing (TMDS Termination Voltage Test), the clock detect feature should be disabled by using the I2C Mode control.
+If the customer requires to pass TMDS Termination Voltage Test in GPIO mode with default TMDS clock-detect circuitry enabled, then a valid TMDS clock should be provided for this complaince test, so that the terminations on the TMDS data pair can be connected and thus customer can pass the TMDS Termination Voltage Test. - DDC I2C buffer: This feature provides isolation on the source side and sink side DDC I2C capacitance, thus helping the sink system to pass system-level compliance. - Robust TMDS receive stage: This feature ensures that the TMDS261 can work with TMDS input signals having common-mode voltage levels that can be either compliant or non-compliant with HDMI/DVI specifications. - VSadj: This feature adjusts the TMDS output swing and can help the sink system to tune the output TMDS swing of the TMDS261 (if needed) based on the system requirements. - GPIO or local I2C interface to control the device features - TMDS output edge-rate control: This feature adjusts the TMDS261 TMDS output rise and fall times.
 There are four settings of the rise and fall times that can be chosen.
 The default setting is the fastest rise and fall time; the other three settings are slower.
 Slower edge transitions can potentially help the sink system (HDTV) in passing regulatory EMI compliance.